Interactions

 Elements on the screen should speed up quickly and slow down smoothly, obeying the physics of a light-weight material.
 “Easing curves” describe the precise amount of accelerations in motion.
 There are three types of easing curves -

-Standard easing
+Standard Easing

 Use